-Figure 49: Raised joist to accommodate for insulation under attic platform Sloped ceilings with ambient space above (e.g., cathedral ceilings) are not addressed under this criteria and should be addressed as part of the following EarthCraft criteria: "Insulate roofline of attic to create unvented attic \geq R-22".
+Figure 49: Raised joist to accommodate for insulation under attic platform Sloped ceilings with ambient space above (e.g., cathedral ceilings) are not addressed under this criteria and should be addressed as part of the following EarthCraft criteria: "Insulate roofline of attic to create unvented attic ≥R-22".
 Confirmation

-• The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 BE 3.3 Attic/roof Criteria 1.
 Install wind baffles at eaves in every bay, or equivalent air barrier at edge of ceiling Install wind baffles or blocking at eaves to prevent wind washing over insulation.
 Include a baffle in every bay or a tabbed baffle in each bay with a soffit vent that will also prevent wind washing of insulation in adjacent bays.

 Figure 50: Energy heel truss (top), raised top plate (bottom) 2.
 Attic platforms allow for full-depth insulation below Raise attic platforms to allow for full depth of insulation below in order to meet minimum flat ceiling R-value requirement.
 Access to equipment or storage space on attic platform(s) must be maintained without compressing insulation.
 Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
-BE 3.4 Attic/kneewall Criteria 1.
-Doors: Climate Zone $2/3 \ge R-18$, Climate Zone $4 \ge R-19$ Insulate doors separating conditioned space from unconditioned attic spaces to R-18 or greater in Climate Zones 2 and 3, and R-19 or greater in Climate Zone 4.
-Attic kneewall doors must allow for full depth of minimum R-value insulation when opened, thus preventing damage of insulation overtime.
-2. Insulation and attic side air barrier: Climate Zone $2/3 \ge R-18$, Climate Zone $4 \ge R-19$ Install rigid attic side air barrier (e.g., foam board, plywood, OSB) along all kneewalls separating conditioned space from unconditioned attic space.
+BE 3.4 Attic kneewall Criteria 1.
+Doors: Climate Zone 2/3/4 ≥R-18 Insulate doors separating conditioned space from unconditioned attic spaces to R-18 or greater in Climate Zones 2, 3, and 4.
+Attic knee wall doors must allow for full depth of minimum R-value insulation when opened, thus preventing damage of insulation overtime.
+2. Insulation and attic side air barrier: Climate Zone 2/3/4 ≥R-18 a.
+Install rigid attic side air barrier (e.g., foam board, plywood, OSB) along all kneewalls separating conditioned space from unconditioned attic space.
 Air barrier must align with bottom and top plates of attic kneewall to provide full insulation encapsulation on all 6 sides.
-Insulate kneewalls separating conditioned space from unconditioned attic space to R-19 or greater in Climate Zones 2 and 3, and to R-19 or greater in Climate Zone 4.
+Insulate kneewalls separating conditioned space from unconditioned attic space to R-19 or greater in Climate Zones 2, 3 and 4.
 Insulation must be in contact with attic side air barrier.